jhernandez89/todo/README.md

 ### Storage

-This stores the results in react class state, and does not store information via database or browser storage.
+This stores the results in react class state and does not store information via database or browser storage.

 ## React default readme